 Piaci Pub and Pizzeria – The tented patio at Piaci is a popular spot for locals to dine on the pub’s popular pizzas and listen to live music while sipping craft beers and local wines.
 120 W. Redwood Ave., Fort Bragg, (707) 961-1133.

 Princess Seafood Restaurant – The huge patio at Princess Seafood’s restaurant on the northern part of Noyo Harbor is one of the coast’s most popular dog-friendly venues.
 The restaurant loves dogs so much that every October, it hosts a dog costume contest fundraiser for local pet rescues.
 Dog treats are available for purchase.
-If you can’t get into the restaurant, the Princess Seafood Fish Market (32410 N. Harbor Dr.) has a dog-friendly patio, albeit a smaller food and drink menu.
-32096 N. Harbor Dr., (707) 962-3046, fvprincess.com.
+If you can’t get into the restaurant, the Princess Seafood Fish Market (32410 N. Harbor Dr.) has a dog-friendly patio, albeit with a smaller food and drink menu.
+32096 N. Harbor Dr., Fort Bragg, (707) 962-3046, fvprincess.com.

 The Pub at North Coast Brewing Co. – Enjoy a pint of handcrafted North Coast Brewing Co. beer and casual pub grub under a tented dog-friendly patio.
 444 N. Main St., Fort Bragg, (707) 954-3400, northcoastbrewing.com.

-Rhody’s Garden Café – This café, nestled inside the Mendocino Coast Botanical Gardens, is not only dog-friendly, but has a dog mascot, Rhody, named after the rhododendrons the gardens are famous for.
+Rhody’s Garden Café – This café, nestled inside the Mendocino Coast Botanical Gardens, is not only dog-friendly but has a dog mascot, Rhody, named after the rhododendrons the gardens are famous for.
 The café serves locally sourced seasonal fare including soups, salads, sandwiches and ice cream on its shaded patio.
 No admission fee is required to dine at the café.
 18220 N. Highway 1, Fort Bragg, (707) 964-4352 ext.
 20, gardenbythesea.org.

 Sea Pal Cove – A favorite of locals and tourists alike, guests can enjoy fish and chips with their dogs on Sea Pal’s large deck overlooking Noyo Harbor.
-Heads’ up: the seagulls are plentiful and can be aggressive, so make sure your pup is prepared.
+Heads up: the seagulls are plentiful and can be aggressive, so make sure your pup is prepared.
 32390 N. Harbor Dr., Fort Bragg, (707) 964-1300.

 The Wharf – An iconic Fort Bragg seafood restaurant, the Wharf has a large patio that offers sunset views of the ocean and a dog menu — yes, a dog menu!
-The menu includes a “meaty” prime rib bone ($4), a beef burger patty ($6) and a grilled chicken breast ($7).
+The menu includes a “meaty” prime rib bone ($4), a beef burger patty ($6) and grilled chicken breast ($7).
 32260 N. Harbor Dr., Fort Bragg, (707) 964-4283, wharffortbragg.com.

 GUALALA